Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Frost-Thorn Knuckles/Blood-Freezing Strike.md

   - "[[ Glacial Beast Claw]]"
 ---
 *Striking with icy fury, the [[Frost-Thorn Knuckles]] freeze their victim’s blood into crimson razors slashing him from within.*
 [[Blood-Freezing Strike]] is a decisive attack that can only be made against a prone enemy, adding ([[Strength]]) damage dice.
 Additionally, the victim loses 1 [[Initiative]] for each 10 on the decisive damage roll.
 The wielder doesn’t gain this [[Initiative]].
-An enemy crashed by this [[Initiative]] !!lossisfrozeninplace,unabletotakeanymovementactions!! except to rise from prone until he recovers from crash.
+An enemy crashed by this [[Initiative]] loss is frozen in place, unable to take any movement actions except to rise from prone until he recovers from crash.

 ## Special activation rules